straa007/straa007/README.md

 - 💞️ I’m looking to collaborate on cloud stuff (AWS/Azure/GCP)
 - 📫 How to reach me Email or slack
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: so many, Ducati rider?
+- ⚡ Fun fact: so many, Ducati rider?, Climed a seven summit?, transiberian railroad?

 <!---
 straa007/straa007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.